Summary

 2002 gubernatorial election

-Casey attempted to follow in his father’s footsteps by running for Pennsylvania Governor.
-He faced former Philadelphia Mayor Ed Rendell in the Democratic primary election.
-The Pennsylvania Democratic Party supported Casey, whom it saw as more electable than Rendell.
-In a bitter primary, Rendell won the nomination by winning only 10 out of 67 counties: Philadelphia and its Delaware Valley suburbs (Bucks, Chester, Montgomery, and Delaware), its Lehigh Valley exurbs (Berks, Lehigh, and Northampton), Lancaster, and Centre, the home of Penn State University.[8]
-Rendell went on to win the general election.
+In a bitter primary, classified as the then-most expensive in Pennsylvania’s history,[9] Rendell won the nomination by winning only 10 out of 67 counties: Philadelphia and its Delaware Valley suburbs (Bucks, Chester, Montgomery, and Delaware), its Lehigh Valley exurbs (Berks, Lehigh, and Northampton), Lancaster, and Centre, the home of Penn State University.[10]
+Casey endorsed Rendell after the primary and Rendell won the general election.

 State treasurer